Vegetable roofs, also known as green roofs, are those cover surfaces, totally or partially occupied by vegetation.

 Showroom: Carrer Independència, 258(above Plaça de les Glòries) 08026 Barcelona (Barcelona) Phone: 932 461 145 E-Mail:firstname.lastname@example.orgSchedule: Monday to Saturdayde 10:00/14:30 – 16:30/20:00

 Via Risara, 60/70 – 74/78 61025 Montelabbate (PU) / ITALY

 Scavolini Kitchens at Barcelona

-Accento we are official distributors of the prestigious Italian brand of Scavolini kitchens since 1996.
-This Italian brand is characterized by its spectacular and fine designs, in different styles of cuisine, both modern, classical and rustic.
+Accento are official distributors of the prestigious Italian brand of Scavolini kitchens since 1996.
+This Italian brand is characterized by its spectacular and delicate designs, in different styles of cuisine, be they modern, classic or rustic.
 The magnificent finishes we have will make your kitchen a unique design space and perfectly according to your preferences, adjusting to each space in your home.